Mukulsingh27/threads-lite/README.md

 cd client && npm run start
 ```

-Notes:
-- Change the `ApolloClient` URI in `client/src/index.js` to `http://localhost:<PORT>/graphql` before starting the client while running the application locally.
+Note: Change the `ApolloClient` URI in `client/src/index.js` to `http://localhost:<PORT>/graphql` before starting the client while running the application locally.
 And change it back to `/graphql` before creating a production build.
-- Change the `CLIENT_URL` in `.env` file to `http://localhost:3000` while running the application locally.
-And change it back to `https://threads-lite-ms.vercel.app` before creating a production build.

 ## Usage